 Since the buyer is responsible for the home inspection, you’ll want to search for a credible inspection company.
-Your lender or real estate agent can likely make recommendations, but be sure to do your own research.
+Your lender or real estate agent can likely make recommendations but be sure to do your own research.
 Look for reviews online or ask companies for sample inspection reports so you can determine which company does the most comprehensive inspections.

 Once hired, the home inspector will go through the house from top to bottom with you, pointing out any problems – from major foundational concerns to smaller, more easily repairable issues.
-From there, a home inspection report will be issued for you to review with your real estate agent to determine if further negotiating has to happen with the seller.
+From there, a home inspection report will be issued for you to review with your real estate agent to determine if further negotiating should happen with the seller.

-Real Estate Attorney
+7. Real Estate Attorney

 In some cases, the real estate attorney will handle the title search instead of the title company.
 Once they’re satisfied that there are no liens against a property, they’ll turn the results over to a title company to issue title insurance.

-Your real estate attorney will also represent you during the closing, explain all legal paperwork to you and ensure that you have all of the knowledge and information you need to go through with the home purchase.
+Your real estate attorney may also represent you during the closing, explain all legal paperwork to you and ensure that you have all of the knowledge and information you need to go through with the home purchase.

 Let’s say you’re required to hire a real estate attorney, or you want additional legal protection during your purchase.
 Your real estate agent can help connect you with local real estate attorneys in your area.

-A tax advisor might not be the first person who comes to mind when you think through the home-buying process, but they can be a very helpful asset when buying a home.
+A tax advisor might not be the first person who comes to mind when you think through the home buying process, but they can be a very helpful asset when buying a home.
 There are several smart reasons to consult a tax advisor when buying a home, including:

 - Purchasing an investment property

 - Using business funds to pay for a down payment